Church of Santa Maria la Blanca (Seville): Interior

 The sacramental chapel is presided over by an altarpiece from 1722.
 It is occupied by a calvary of heterogeneous composition with images that belonged to the inactive Brotherhood of the Lavatory.
 The Christ of the Mandate was made by Diego García de Santa Ana in wood paste in 1559.
 The Virgin of the Pópulo is a dressed sorrow that has been in this temple since 1610.
 It was restored in 2021 and has a silver crown chiseled by Blas Amat in the 18th century.
 The San Juan has been linked after its restoration in 2017 with the work of Cristóbal Ramos.

 It had several paintings by Murillo, of which only The Supper (La Cena), painted in 1650, is preserved in the church.
 Under the half-orange of the ante-presbytery were The Dream of the Patrician and The Patrician John and his wife before Pope Liberius, two canvases that narrate the origin of the devotion to the Virgin of the Snows.
 They were plundered by Marshal Soult during the French invasion and, returned to Spain, ended up in the Prado Museum.
-In the side aisles were an Immaculate Conception, now in the Louvre, and The Triumph of Faith, in the Faringdon collection.
+In the side aisles were Immaculate Conception, now in the Louvre, and The Triumph of Faith, in the Faringdon collection.